jjiill888/klipper_tmc_autotune/README.md

         return 0xfffff

 ```
 Creality's Klipper has been heavily trimmed, and 'TMCtstepHelper' has been removed from tmc.py.
-Refer to this line in the [K1-Klipper](https://github.com/K1-Klipper/klipper/blob/3423dc0896c4dc12c9173d86c493dac8c640462b/klippy/extras/tmc.py#L586) repository for the missing TMCtstepHelper implementation in tmc.py.
+Refer to this line in the [K1-Klipper](https://github.com/K1-Klipper/klipper/blob/3423dc0896c4dc12c9173d86c493dac8c640462b/klippy/extras/tmc.py#L586) repository for the missing TMCtstepHelper implementation in tmc.py, and Place the TMCtstepHelper implementation right before the TMCStealthchopHelper in tmc.py.

 You need to manually reintroduce it to enable Klipper TMC autotune.

 Then, add the following to your `moonraker.conf` to enable automatic updates:（This is a step that does not need to be taken）
 ```ini